halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-contractor.md

 |**Global Dimension 1**|The **Global Dimension 1 Code** is selected from the Global Dimension Codes in the General Ledger, accessed from the **ArrowDown** in the field.|
 |**Global Dimension 2**|The **Global Dimension 2 Code** is selected from the Global Dimension Codes in the General Ledger, accessed from the **ArrowDown** in the field.|

-4. On the **Rate** FastTab, review the fields as described in the following table.
-Fields on this FastTab are for display purposes only and are not used within the Labour Hire environment as rates are typically attached to the Resource Allocation via the Order Rate Sets.
+4. On the **Rate** FastTab, review the fields as described in the following table. *Some information contained on this FastTab are for display purposes only and are not used within the Labour Hire environment as rates are typically attached to the Resource Allocation via the Order Rate Sets.*

 |Field Name|Description|
 |-------------------------|-------------------------------------------------|